jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 {{< s v="2" >}} Three accounts have been given of this principle of approbation.

 1. According to some, we approve and disapprove of actions of ourselves and of others, from self-love only.
 It is from some view of the tendency of self-love to our own happiness or disadvantage.

 2. According to others, reason enables us to distinguish between what is fit and unfit in actions and affections.
 Reason is the faculty by which we distinguish between truth and falsehood.

 3. According to others, this distinction is the effect of immediate sentiment and feeling.
 It arises from our satisfaction or disgust from the view of certain actions or affections.

-Therefore, the three sources for the principle of approbation are=
+Therefore, the three sources for the principle of approbation are:
 1. Self-love
 2. Reason
 3. Sentiment